ScrollPrize/scrollprize-website/docs/20_community_projects.md

   <figcaption className="mt-0">Ryan Chesler’s 4µm vs 8µm experiment</figcaption>
 </figure>

-### Crackle-based ink detection
+### Scroll-based ink detection

-Casey Handmer discovered a [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) in Scroll 1, which appears to be ink.
+Casey Handmer discovered a [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) in Scroll 1 that often visually indicates the presence of ink.

-<div>Several projects have been started to look into this crackle pattern more:</div>
+<div>Following this discovery, several projects have built on labeling ink directly in the scroll data:</div>

+* [2023 Grand Prize winners.](grandprize) Generally, this approach was used by winning entries for the 2023 Grand Prize.
 * [Luke’s First Letters Prize model.](https://github.com/lukeboi/scroll-first-letters) By Luke Farritor (@lukeboi on Discord).
 * [Crackle Viewer.](https://github.com/schillij95/Crackle-Viewer) Tool by Julian Schilliger (@RICHI on Discord) to annotate crackles in segments.
 * [Vesuvius Kintsugi.](https://github.com/giorgioangel/vesuvius-kintsugi) Another crackle labeling tool by Giorgio Angelotti (@jordi45698 on Discord).